Naman-Pal/SIHMON/ceng355wk01proposal.md

 2. GPS Unit
 3. Mechanisms for Redundancy and Failover
 4. Energy Planning and Battery Backup
-To make the prototype's design and development simpler, some features were left out, however they might be added in later iterations or improvements.
+To make the prototype's design and development simpler, some features were left out, however, they might be added in later iterations or improvements.

 ####  Design approach: